selcukcihan/substack-sharing/README.md

 You can access the app on https://share-the-link.vercel.app

 It will give you a link, the link is a page on the app that fetches opengraph metadata from the link you'd like to share.
-It then redirects to the link.
+It then redirects to the original link.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).